Air Fryer Polska Kielbasa Recipe (Fast, Flavorful & Foolproof)

 Q: What if my air fryer starts smoking while cooking kielbasa?

-A: This usually occurs when rendered fat drips onto a hot surface.
-To prevent smoking:
+A: This usually happens when rendered fat hits a hot surface.

-• Keep the air fryer drawer clean and dry before cooking.
+• Clean the air fryer drawer before cooking

-• Add a small slice of bread or a tablespoon of water to the lower tray (beneath the basket) to catch drips.
+• Add a small piece of bread or a tablespoon of water below the basket

-• Use perforated parchment liners to reduce direct splatter.
+• Use perforated parchment liners to reduce splatter

 Printable Recipe Card: Air Fryer Kielbasa